-Geunjeongjeon (근정전) is the main throne hall of Gyeongbokgung Palace.
-The name translate to “all affairs will be properly managed if Your Majesty demonstrate diligence.”
+Geunjeongjeon Hall is the main throne hall of Gyeongbokgung Palace.
+Originally built in 1395, Geunjeongjeon is now the largest and most formal hall at the palace.
+The name translate to “all affairs will be properly managed if Your Majesty demonstrates diligence.”

 The building seen today dates back to 1867, during the reconstruction of the palace.
-It is constructed mostly of wood.
+The building is constructed mostly of wood.

 In front of the hall extends a grand courtyard with three footpaths running through the center.
 On these footpaths, there are two rows of markers which bear the rank of a court official.

-GPS Coordinates (Longitude and Latitude) : 37.57860, 126.97713.
+- GPS Coordinates (Longitude and Latitude) : .